-Protonix (pantoprazole sodium) is a part of a class of powerful acid-suppressing medications called proton pump inhibitors (PPIs).
+Protonix (pantoprazole sodium) is a drug in a class of powerful acid-suppressing medications called proton pump inhibitors (PPIs).
 These medicines can cause rare but life-threatening side effects.
 Protonix is one of several PPIs named in lawsuits over serious kidney conditions.

 If you took a Proton Pump Inhibitor (PPI) like Protonix or Nexium and suffered kidney damage or injuries, you may be entitled to compensation.

 Protonix (pantoprazole sodium) is a proton pump inhibitor (PPI).
 PPIs are powerful medications that block the production of acid in the stomach.
 They treat acid-reflux and related conditions.
-Other PPIs include Nexium (esomeprazole) and Prilosec (omeprazole).
+Other PPIs include, among others, Nexium (esomeprazole) and Prilosec (omeprazole).

 Protonix acts on proton pumps in the stomach.
 These tiny pumps secrete gastric acid.
 Protonix causes these pumps to produce less acid.